 Withdrawing the money from the no longer recommended fund and investing in the new fund, without attracting exit load or tax, manually takes a lot of effort.
 To make it easier, Scripbox provides an automated rebalancing feature that takes into account the tax and exit load implication.

 Once your account is eligible for rebalancing, you’ll receive an email notification to rebalance.
-You can log into your dashboard and rebalance with just 3 clicks.

 Open a free Scripbox account to grow your wealth, save, and manage your taxes efficiently.